Limmen/csle/cluster-envs/derived_images/cve_2015_3306_1/README.md

-# CVE-2015-10033 Base Image
+# CVE 2015-3306 Image

-Base docker image with the CVE 2015-10033 vulnerability.
+Docker image with the CVE 2015-3306 vulnerability.

 ## Description

-PHPMailer before its version 5.2.18 suffer from a vulnerability that could lead to remote code execution (RCE).
+The mod_copy module in ProFTPD 1.3.5 allows remote attackers to read and write to arbitrary files via the site cpfr and site cpto commands.

 ## Useful commands